-It’s that peace which allowed Corrie Ten Boom to assist many Jews in escaping from Nazi death camps and strengthened her to withstand imprisonment, Martin Luther to stand up to the corruption of an entire church hierarchy which was influencing a nation of people, as well as what empowered my great-grandfather to continue spreading the word of Jesus in a country that was murdering Christians.
+I think it’s that peace which allowed Corrie Ten Boom to assist many Jews in escaping from Nazi death camps and strengthened her to withstand imprisonment, Martin Luther to stand up to the corruption of an entire church hierarchy which was influencing a nation of people, as well as what empowered my great-grandfather to continue spreading the word of Jesus in a country that was murdering Christians.

 I’m certainly not saying that I have any idea what any of that would be like.
 I don’t.
 Not even close.
-But I can see that the perfect peace that Jesus promises is a powerful, powerful thing.
+But I can see that the Perfect Peace that Jesus promises is a powerful, powerful thing.

 “The mountains may move, and the hills may shake, but my kindness will never depart from you.
 My promise of peace will never change,” says the Lord, who has compassion on you.” -Isaiah 54:10.

 Believe it or not, Mr Ex still wouldn’t reveal his girlfriend’s identity to me.
 And he still wouldn’t say where he was living.
 He did say a vague area, but didn’t want to be too specific.
 I think he was worried that I’d go around there and cause a scene.
 Or, perhaps more to the point, that my uncle would go around there.
 Ironic, really.
 Because I’d known their location, as well as Cosette’s identify, for what seemed like weeks.
 But Mr Ex had no idea.